-Other Information
+Supplementary and Other Information

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise City of Horn Lake, Mississippi's basic financial statements.
+The accompanying Schedule of Expenditures of Federal Awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards is presented for purposes of additional analysis and is not a required part of the basic financial statements.